 Countries against nuclear

-In between Italy and Germany, Switzerland took modest steps to ensure that the country would be nuclear-free by 2034, and in 2012, Austria – which had resolved to remain nuclear-free way back in 1978 – went a step further by requiring its utilities to certify that they are not purchasing any nuclear power from abroad starting in 2015.
+In between Italy and Germany, Switzerland took modest steps to ensure that the country would be nuclear-free by 2034.
+In 2017, the Swiss adopted a nuclear phase-out without a specific date.
+In 2012, Austria – which had resolved to remain nuclear-free way back in 1978 – went a step further by requiring its utilities to certify that they are not purchasing any nuclear power from abroad starting in 2015.